 The area of Norway resembles a Norwegian town square with its cobble stone courtyard and a replica of a 14th century fortress found in Oslo.
 A stave church mimics 13th Century medieval craftsmanship.

 Norway is home to a meet and greet location for Anna and Elsa, the royal sisters from the hit animated film, Frozen.
 Guests can also explore a gallery exhibit that showcases the Norse gods and goddeses that Scandinavian Vikings celebrated in their day, along with authentic viking artifacts and popular Viking gods like Thor, Odin, Loki, and Freyja.

 Frozen Ever After

-Wandering Oaken’s Trading Post will be in the queue, so guests waiting in line will hear Oaken call “yoo-hoo!” and clear steam from his sauna’s windows.
+Wandering Oaken’s Trading Post is in the queue, so guests waiting in line hear Oaken call “yoo-hoo!” and clear steam from his sauna’s windows.

 Olaf and Sven are in the first part of the ride, setting things up for the Winter Festival.
 Grandpappy Troll is waiting in Troll Valley to tell the story of how Anna and Kristof met; the logs then go up a ramp to see Olaf singing while ice skating alongside Anna, Kristof, and Sven.

-Mangum says the next scene is the “centerpiece of the ride, the big, big, scene.”
 Doors open to bring guests to Elsa singing “Let It Go” on the balcony of her ice palace.
-Simulated snow will fly around the room.
+Simulated snow flies around the room.

-Marshmallow, the snowman Elsa created, will be featured along with the Snowgies from the Frozen Fever short.
+Marshmallow, the snowman Elsa created, is featured along with the Snowgies from the Frozen Fever short.
 The final scene has fireworks and a goodbye from all the characters.